 2) Any problems or follow-up resulting from orders of this type are the responsibility of the person or requester initiating the order.

-3) The purchase request and all supporting documentation must be forwarded to the Purchasing, i.e., Business and Auxiliary Services Department, and the Shipping and Receiving Department prior to the Shipping and Receiving Department's delivery of equipment or materials to the requester.
+3) The purchase request and all supporting documentation must be forwarded to Purchasing, i.e., Procurement Services, and the Shipping and Receiving Department prior to the Shipping and Receiving Department's delivery of equipment or materials to the requester.

 4) Any aggregate order with a value greater than $1,000 must not be procured using a Goucher credit card.

 1) Purchases under $1,000 do not require multiple quotes; however, the purchase price must be competitive, fair and reasonable.